HPInc/cloud_deployment_scripts/README.md

 Run ```terraform destroy``` to remove all resources created by Terraform.

 # Deployments
-This section descrbes a number of scenarios deployed by Terraform scripts in this repository.
+This section descrbes the different types of deployment scenarios supported by Terraform scripts in this repository.

 ## single-connector
-Creates a VPC with 3 subnets in the same region.
+This is the simplest deployment; it creates a VPC with 3 subnets in the same region.
 The subnets are
 - subnet-dc : for the Domain Controller
 - subnet-cac: for the Connector
 - subnet-ws : for the workstations